techidaily/site-games-able/source/_posts/a-comprehensive-guide-to-elgatos-stream-deck-range.md

 ## 6. Elgato Stream Deck Mobile

- This isn't a physical product, but rather a mobile app available for[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2003798/https://play.google.com/store/apps/details?id=com.corsair.android.streamdeck) and[iOS](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2003798/https://itunes.apple.com/app/elgato-stream-deck-mobile/id1440014184) .
+ This isn't a physical product, but rather a mobile app available for [Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2003798/https://play.google.com/store/apps/details?id=com.corsair.android.streamdeck) and [iOS](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2003798/https://itunes.apple.com/app/elgato-stream-deck-mobile/id1440014184) .
 It costs $2.99/month or $25/year.
 On Android, you get a 30-day trial.
 On iOS, you get unlimited free usage of 6 keys—that rises to 64 keys and other features like custom layouts if you pay.

  Of course, you're not getting the Elgato hardware here, so you do miss the satisfying physical response that comes with those products.
 But you trade that for the convenience that mobile has, as you can take your Stream Deck wherever you go.
 That's perfect if you're a streamer who has multiple setups; although if that applies, you probably already have a more advanced solution in place anyway.